Created by Joseph Hansen

 - “Changing Hearts and Minds: A Conversation with Joseph Hansen”

-William Harry Harding interview the author (Holiday 2002, Mystery Scene)
+William Harry Harding interviews the author (Holiday 2002, Mystery Scene)